jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

 (2) The tribunal must give a copy of the determination to every party to the adjudication as soon as practicable after making a determination.

 ### 90 Tribunal's determination: substance
-(1) The tribunal may make any order that a court of competent jurisdiction could make in relation to a claim in accordance with principles of law.
+(1) A tribunal may make any order that a court of competent jurisdiction could make in relation to a claim in accordance with principles of law.
-(1A) An order under subsection (1) may require the payment of general damages (for example, for relevant mental distress).
-(1B) Subsection (1A) does not limit subsection (1).
 (2) However, if the tribunal makes an order under subsection (1) that requires a person to take any action other than the payment of money, the tribunal must also determine an amount of money that is payable by the person required to take the action, and a date by which that amount is payable if that person fails or refuses to take the action before that date.
 (3) If the tribunal determines that a party to the adjudication is liable to make a payment to another party, the tribunal may make that determination subject to any conditions that the tribunal thinks fit.
 (4) The tribunal may determine that the liability of a party to the adjudication depends on another party to that adjudication meeting any conditions that the tribunal may impose.